Atlanta Police Department: Controversies

 On May 30, 2020, during the George Floyd protests in Georgia, Atlanta police pulled two black students from their car, broke a car window, and used Tasers to shock them.
 This came after officers arrested a classmate of theirs whom they wanted to pick up; an officer ordered the students to continue driving, which they complied.
 One officer claimed that one of the students possessed a gun, but no gun was found.
 One of the students stated that he was punched over 10 times in the back after being arrested.
 Within days, six officers were charged as a result of the incident; two were fired, and four were put on administrative leave.
 The Fulton County District Attorney, Paul Howard, stated that the two college students were "innocent almost to the point of being naive".

 On June 12, 2020, APD officers were called to a Wendy's, where the suspect, Rayshard Brooks, was sleeping inside of a car with its engine on in the drive-thru lane of the establishment.
 Officers conducted a field-sobriety test on Brooks, which he failed, leading officers to attempt to put him in custody.
 According to the GBI, Brooks resisted and got into a physical struggle with an officer, which led to Brooks grabbing a taser from the officer.
 Once Brooks got a hold of the taser, he began to flee.
 Surveillance footage shows Brooks fleeing about seven parking spaces in the parking lot.
 Brooks then turned around and fired the taser at the officer chasing him.
 That led to the officer retrieving and discharging his service weapon, firing three times at Brooks, striking him two times in the back.
 Brooks was taken to a local hospital, where he died after emergency surgery.

-On January 18, 2023, Atlanta police officers shot and killed Manuel Teran, who was protesting the deforestation of 300 acres of public park in Altanta to build a $90-million police training facility; critics have disdainfully dubbed the project "Cop City" and claim it will be used to practice urban warfare.
+On January 18, 2023, Atlanta police officers shot and killed Manuel Teran, who was protesting the deforestation of 300 acres of public park in Atlanta to build a $90-million police training facility; critics have called the project "Cop City" and claim it will be used to practice urban warfare.